Fans remember Shinee's Jonghyun at memorial event

-SEOUL (THE KOREA HERALD/ASIA NEWS NETWORK) - No sounds of sobbing or wailing were heard at a memorial event for Shinee's Jonghyun on Monday (Dec 17), but the singer's death is still keenly felt by his fans.
+SEOUL • No sounds of sobbing or wailing were heard at a memorial event for Shinee's Jonghyun on Monday, but the singer's death is still keenly felt by his fans.

 On Monday evening, an event was held at a theatre in Gangnam to commemorate the late lead vocalist of Shinee, who died a year ago.